Kairouan: Aghlabid basins

 The Aghlabid basins are a Tunisian historical monument located in Kairouan.
 Dating from the 9th century and located outside the ramparts of the medina of Kairouan, they are considered to be the most important hydraulic systems in the history of the Muslim world.
 The structure covers an area of 11,000 square meters and consists of a small settling basin, a large basin for storing water and two drawing tanks, all having a total storage capacity of 68,800 cubic meters.

 Economy

 The primary economic sectors in Kairouan are industry, agriculture and tourism.

 Industry

 The Kairouan region currently has 167 industrial companies offering more than 10,000 jobs, of which 33 are fully exporters.

 The industrial activities of the region are quite diversified, although the agrifood industry sector is preeminent with 91 units.

 Agriculture

 The governorate of Kairouan is known mainly for the production of vegetables (peppers, tomatoes) and fruits (apricots, almonds and olives).
 It is the leading national producer of chili peppers with nearly 90,000 tonnes in 2019, as well as apricots with more than 15,000 tonnes.

 Tourism

 Kairouan is one of the four most visited sites in Tunisia along with Carthage, El Jem and Le Bardo as historic sites.
-Tourist activity is essentially, if not almost exclusively, a cultural activity focused on the sites and monuments of the city of Kairouan.
+Tourist activity is focused on the historic sites and monuments of the city of Kairouan.